 ‘We are moving toward an artificial, mistrustful, and distant approach, especially in the Western world.’

-When babies sleep near their parents you are creating a sense of trust and security for them, acceptance and love.
-Co-sleeping with your baby safely and minimising the separation from your baby during the first few months is an absolute lifesaver in fact 50 to 80% of parents bed share in countries like Australia, US and the UK.
+en babies sleep near their parents you are creating a sense of trust and security for them, acceptance and love.
+Co-sleeping with your baby safely and minimising the separation from your baby during the first few months is an absolute lifesaver in fact 50 to 80% of parents bed-share in countries like Australia, US and the UK.

 ‘With increased maternal contact and feeding, crying is significantly reduced, and contrary to conventional thinking, maternal and infant sleep can be increased.’
 As quoted by James J Mckenna pHd.

 When we put our new baby into their cot in another room, isolated and alone, it felt completely wrong to us, for us a bassinette in our room and bed-sharing made for much easier breastfeeding during the night and far more sleep!